indiana-university/rivet-docs/content/add-ons/rivet-collapsible.md

 {{< /code >}}

 ## JavaScript API
 The Rivet collapsible component exposes a handful of methods you can use to programmatically control the component.
 The `.init()` method must be called somewhere in your document after the `rivet-collapsible.js` script is included.
-The `init()` method attaches and event listener to the document that listens for clicks on buttons with the `data-collapsible` attribute.
+The `init()` method attaches an event listener to the document that listens for clicks on buttons with the `data-collapsible` attribute.
 With that in mind you should be able to dynamically add collapsibles to the DOM without having the re-initialize the component.

 ### Methods